Every business with a Facebook page wants one thing — MORE ENGAGEMENT!

 Hashtags are a great way to get discovered by users not following you, yet that is following or searching using that hashtag.

 Think of them as a way to quickly categorize your content so others can search with just a click or tap and then be shown every post using that hashtag.

-Facebook introduced hashtags back in 2013 as a way to make conversations more “Public”.
+Facebook introduced hashtags in 2013 as a way to make conversations more “Public”.

 You’ve likely seen your friends or business pages you follow using hashtags, sometimes to help with branding and sometimes just to be ironic or funny #whydidIjustuseahashtag .

-SocialBakers reported in early 2014 that less hashtags on Facebook resulted in more engagement – which is the exact opposite of what happens on Twitter or Instagram.
+SocialBakers reported in early 2014 that fewer hashtags on Facebook resulted in more engagement:

 In late 2015, I asked 13 Facebook experts for their insight on using hashtags on Facebook.
 Here’s a summary of what they advised:

 It’s obvious no one really knows if hashtags should be used on Facebook.

 So instead of basing our thoughts on using hashtags on opinions, let’s do some testing!